zktuong/dandelion/README.md

 ```
 see https://github.com/zktuong/dandelion/issues/66 for a known issue if you are using a notebook via jupyterhub.

-This is already available in the container under `/share/database/`.
+This is already available in the singularity container under `/share/database/`.

 ## External softwares
 While blast and igblast executables are managed through conda, you can also download [igblast](https://ftp.ncbi.nih.gov/blast/executables/igblast/release/LATEST/) and [blast+](https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/) manually, and store the softwares somewhere accessible.
 Just make sure to set the paths to them appropriately.